swade1987/gitops-with-kustomize/README.md

 ## Kustomize directory structure

-A deep-dive into the kustomize setup can be found [here](docs/kustomize-setup.md)
+A deep-dive into the kustomize setup can be found [here](docs/kustomize-setup.md).

+## Automatic image upgrades

+An example of automated image upgrades with `HelmReleases` resources can be found [here](docs/automated-image-upgrades.md).